-Nephrotic syndrome occurs at any age but is more prevalent in children (primarily minimal change disease), mostly between ages 1½ and 4 yr.
-Congenital nephrotic syndromes appear during the first year of life.
-At younger ages (< 8 yr), boys are affected more often than girls, but both are affected equally at older ages.
-Causes differ by age (see Table: Glomerular Disorders by Age and Manifestations) and may be primary or secondary (see Table: Causes of Nephrotic Syndrome).
+Nephrotic syndrome occurs at any age but is more prevalent in children (primarily minimal change disease), mostly between ages 1½ and 4 years.
+Congenital nephrotic syndromes Congenital Nephrotic Syndromes Congenital and infantile nephrotic syndromes are those that manifest during the first year of life.
+They include diffuse mesangial sclerosis and Finnish-type nephrotic syndrome.
+(See also Overview... read more appear during the first year of life.
+At younger ages (< 8 years), boys are affected more often than girls, but both are affected equally at older ages.
+Causes differ by age (see table ) and may be primary or secondary (see table ).

 The most common primary causes are the following:

-HIV-associated nephropathy is a type of focal segmental glomerulosclerosis that occurs in patients with AIDS.
+HIV-associated nephropathy HIV-Associated Nephropathy HIV-associated nephropathy is characterized by clinical findings similar to those of focal segmental glomerulosclerosis and often biopsy features of collapsing glomerulopathy (a variant of focal... read more is a type of focal segmental glomerulosclerosis that occurs in patients with AIDS.

 Proteinuria occurs because of changes to capillary endothelial cells, the glomerular basement membrane (GBM), or podocytes, which normally filter serum protein selectively by size and charge.

 The disorder results in urinary loss of macromolecular proteins, primarily albumin but also opsonins, immunoglobulins, erythropoietin, transferrin, hormone-binding proteins (including thyroid-binding globulin and vitamin D-binding protein), and antithrombin III.
-Deficiency of these and other proteins contribute to a number of complications (see Table: Complications of Nephrotic Syndrome); other physiologic factors also play a role.
+Deficiency of these and other proteins contribute to a number of complications (see table ); other physiologic factors also play a role.

 Primary symptoms include anorexia, malaise, and frothy urine (caused by high concentrations of protein).